-There are 16 affordable apartments in Unalaska that offer reduced rents to low-income households.
+There are 0 low-income apartments in Unalaska that offer reduced rents to eligible households.

 On average, Section 8 Housing Choice vouchers pay Unalaska landlords $0 per month towards rent.
 The average voucher holder contributes $0 towards rent in Unalaska.

 The maximum amount a voucher would pay on behalf of a low-income tenant in Unalaska, Alaska for a two-bedroom apartment is between $1,617 and $1,977.

 Fair Market Rents can be used to better understand the average housing costs of an area.
 Fair Market Rents are used by HUD to establish payment and rent standards for federal rental assistance programs like the Section 8 Housing Choice Voucher Program.

 |Unalaska, Alaska Fair Market Rent||$1,202||$1,365||$1,797||$2,187||$2,414|

 |Unalaska, Alaska Payment Standard Range||$1,082 to $1,322||$1,229 to $1,502||$1,617 to $1,977||$1,968 to $2,406||$2,173 to $2,655|

 Sourced from federal housing data and AffordableHousingOnline.com research.